2. abstract and introduction

 This can be done using simple visualisation technology to develop an understanding of fluctuation of individual movement surface-patterns in response to treatment (TKM or Topological Kinesiomorphology) with public and private keys (identifiers) held in a blockchain wallet for 3rd party analysis.
 In essence, this process makes the relative and subjective information of the individual’s health status have reference in the real world.
 It also makes it useful data by quantising the individual’s reaction to environmental changes/stimuli.
 This paper outlines this concept theoretically and suggests several analogous mathematical and financial tools already in use today which can be recombined to form a theoretically effective computational model for the successful prediction of health-positive behaviours and actions.

 If considered successful, this computational re-evaluation would readily translate into changes in perspectives in math, physics and other sciences.
-These are beyond the scope of this paper; seeing the alternative could be unnecessarily complex and confusing to the goal of this paper.
+These are beyond the scope of this paper; seeing the alternative could be unnecessarily complex and confusing to the goal of this specific paper.

 Some ideas solve a problem, some change the way we solve it.
 This one, aims to do both.